gridsome/gridsome/packages/source-contentful/README.md

 @gridsome/souce-contentful currently works with all Contentful Content Types except the Rich Text [Beta] type.

 ### Location
-Contentful Location data is returned as JSON with `lat:` and `lon`.
+Contentful Location data is returned as JSON with `lat` and `lon`.
 You will need to query the field name and each field in the GraphQL query
 ```
 <page-query>
 query Location{